-The State of Alaska Department of Transportation and Public Facilities and Federal Highway Administration are in consultation with the officials with jurisdiction over each of the four Section 4(f) protected properties and have let each of the officials know of the intent to make de minimis impact findings for the Alaska Chilkat Bald Eagle Preserve, Smokehouse Village, and Yendistucky, and a Programmatic Approval for the removal of the Chilkat River Bridge.
+The State of Alaska Department of Transportation and Public Facilities and Federal Highway Administration have completed consultation with the officials with jurisdiction over each of the Section 4(f) protected properties and have let each of the officials know of the intent to make de minimis impact findings for the Alaska Chilkat Bald Eagle Preserve (including the Critical Habitat Area), Smokehouse Village, and Yendistucky, and a Programmatic Approval for the removal of the Chilkat River Bridge.
 Removal of the historic bridge appears to comply with the July 5, 1983, "Final Nationwide Section 4(f) Evaluation and Approval for Federal Highway Administration Projects that Necessitate the Use of Historic Bridges."
-A Memorandum of Agreement is being prepared to resolve the adverse effect to the Chilkat River Bridge under the National Historic Preservation Act.
+A Memorandum of Agreement to resolve the adverse effect to the Chilkat River Bridge under the National Historic Preservation Act is included in the Final Revised Environmental Assessment Appendix E.